PromptCast: A New Prompt-based Learning Paradigm for Time Series Forecasting: Dataset Design and Description

 \subsection{Data Sources and Processing}

-To establish a diverse dataset, we consider three real-world time series forecasting scenarios (3 sub-sets of our \name\ dataset) from different domains: weather forecasting, energy consumption forecasting, and human mobility forecasting.
-The data sources of these scenarios are: \begin{itemize} \item \textbf{City Temperature (CT)}\footnote{https://academic.udayton.edu/kissock/http/Weather/default.htm}: This data source provides the daily average temperature (in Fahrenheit degrees) of multiple cities globally.
-110 international cities are randomly selected to form the dataset. \item \textbf{Electricity Consumption Load (ECL)}: The original dataset\footnote{https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014} includes the electricity consumption values (in Kwh) of 321 users.
-We filtered users with missing values and randomly selected 50 users with full records of the entire data collection period.
-In addition, the hourly consumption values of each selected user are aggregated into daily consumption data. \item \textbf{SafeGraph Human Mobility Data (SG)}: This real-world human mobility data from SafeGraph Weekly Patterns\footnote{https://docs.safegraph.com/docs/weekly-patterns\#section-weekly-patterns-schema} contains the daily raw counts of visitors to POIs.
-We expanded the data collection from 5 months in~\citet{xue2022translating} to almost 15 months and then randomly selected 324 POIs with full records. \end{itemize} The exact data collection periods are reported in Table~\ref{tab:dataset}.
-Following the standard protocol~\citep{xu2021autoformer,xue2022translating}, each sub-set is divided into train/val/test at the ratio of 7:1:2 by the chronological order (Table~\ref{tab:dataset}).
+To create a diverse dataset, we consider three real-world forecasting scenarios (3 sub-sets of our \name\ dataset) from various domains: weather forecasting, energy consumption forecasting, and human mobility forecasting.
+The data sources for these scenarios are: \textbf{City Temperature (CT)}: This data source\footnote{https://academic.udayton.edu/kissock/http/Weather/default.htm} provides the daily average temperature (in Fahrenheit degrees) of multiple cities globally.
+110 international cities are randomly selected to form the dataset. \textbf{Electricity Consumption Load (ECL)}: The original data includes the electricity consumption values (in Kwh) of 321 users\footnote{https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014}.
+We eliminated users with incomplete records and randomly selected 50 users with complete data for the entire collection period.
+Additionally, the hourly usage values for each chosen user were consolidated into daily usage data. \textbf{SafeGraph Human Mobility Data (SG)}: This real-world human mobility data from SafeGraph Weekly Patterns\footnote{https://docs.safegraph.com/docs/weekly-patterns\#section-weekly-patterns-schema} contains the daily raw counts of visitors to POIs.
+We expanded the data collection from 5 months in~\cite{xue2022translating} to almost 15 months and then randomly selected 324 POIs with full records.
+The exact data collection periods are reported in Table~\ref{tab:dataset}.
+Following the standard protocol~\cite{xu2021autoformer,xue2022translating}, each sub-set is divided into train/val/test at the ratio of 7:1:2 by the chronological order (Table~\ref{tab:dataset}).
 The numerical sequence of each object-of-interest in each sub-set is then split into multiple instances (for training/validation/test) by applying sliding windows.
-The window size equals to $t_{\text{obs}} + 1$ (including $t_{\text{obs}}$ time steps as input historical data and 1 step as the forecasting target) and the step size of the sliding window is 1 day.
-Specifically, following previous work~\citep{xue2022translating}, the observation length of the input sequence is set as 15 (\ie, $t_{\text{obs}}=15$).
-To distinguish the numerical data used for numerical methods and the language-based dataset processed for language models, the numerical sequences processed by the above sliding window is referred as \name-numerical whereas the other is named as \name-prompt (details given in next subsection).
+The window size equals $t_{\text{obs}} + 1$ (including $t_{\text{obs}}$ time steps as input historical data and 1 step as the forecasting target) and the step size of the sliding window is 1 day.
+Specifically, following previous work~\cite{xue2022translating}, the observation length of the input sequence is set as 15 ($t_{\text{obs}}=15$).
+To distinguish the numerical data used for numerical methods and the language-based dataset processed for language models, the numerical sequences processed by the above sliding window are referred to as \name-numerical whereas the other is named as \name-prompt (see next subsection).